-- 4) The post-doctoral researcher must be approved by the department head who will notify Radiation Safety, in writing, of the arrangement and assume overall responsibility for the laboratory. - 5) The arrangement must be approved by the Chairman of the Radiation Safety Committee and by a representative of Radiation Safety. - 6) If the Authorized User does not choose one of the options listed above, the Chairman of the Radiation Safety Committee should be notified.
+- 1) The person who accepts this responsibility shall be: - another Authorized User who agrees in writing to accept responsibility for the laboratory, or - a resident post-doctoral researcher. - 2) This alternative may be utilized for a period not exceeding 12 months. - 3) The Authorized User will leave suitable contact information (preferably a phone number and electronic mail address) with the Radiation Safety staff and with the department office so that he/she can be reached. - 4) The post-doctoral researcher must be approved by the department head who will notify Radiation Safety, in writing, of the arrangement and assume overall responsibility for the laboratory. - 5) The arrangement must be approved by the Chairman of the Radiation Safety Committee and by a representative of Radiation Safety. - 6) If the Authorized User does not choose one of the options listed above, the Chairman of the Radiation Safety Committee should be notified.
 If approved by the Chairman, the absent Authorized User's radioactive materials will be transferred directly to one of the following: - another Authorized User who is willing to accept the materials, or - Radiation Safety for disposition. - 7) If cleanup and disposal costs are accrued, charges may be billed for these services.
-If the material was the property of a faculty member, the faculty member's department will be charged for this service.
-If the material was the property of a tenant, the tenant will be charged for this service.
-If the tenant does not pay for this service, the University of Georgia Research Foundation will be charged for this service.
+If the material was the property of a faculty member, the faculty member's department may be charged for this service.
+If the material was the property of a tenant, the tenant may be charged for this service.
+If the tenant does not pay for this service, the University of Georgia Research Foundation may be charged for this service.